-Ac tivities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENTATION 1.
-Support and strengthen expectation of joint CoC-county-city planning and coordination in awards and implementation of State homelessness funding.
+Activities Lead Department(s) Collaborating Department(s) Timeframe Performance Measurement (Type and Measure) HIGHEST-PRIORITY ACTIVITIES FOR IMPLEMENTATION Support and strengthen expectation of joint CoC-County-City planning and coordination in awards and implementation of State homelessness funding.
 HCFC, via State Funding and Programs Working Group HCD, DSS, DHCS, Caltrans, others TBD HCFC review HHAP Round 2 applications to ensure meaningful coordination, by Q4 of FY 20-21.
-Funding and Programs Working Group to report back on efforts to Council by Q2 FY 21- 22.
+Funding and Programs Working Group to report back on efforts to Council by 2nd Quarter of FY 21-22.
 Process Measure: Timely convening and reporting of Working Group with focus on this Activity.
 Process Measure: Documentation of guidance and support provided to local communities.
 2. Provide technical assistance and guidance to grantees and partners in support of regional planning and strengthening of regional approaches to preventing and ending homelessness.
-HCFC dss, hcd HCFC TA to commence Q1 of FY 21-22 Process Measure: Initiation of TA in timely manner.
-Output Measure: Number of communities receiving TA.
-Outcome Measures: Specific outcome measures will be developed and tracked for each TA engagement.
-3. Utilize the Homeless Data Integration System to conduct analysis to support regional and cross-jurisdictional analyses, planning discussions, and decision- making.
-HCFC dss, hcd Public Dashboard to be launched by Q3 of FY 20-21.
-Utilization of data ongoing throughout FYs 20-21, 21-22, and 22-23.
-Process Measure: Timely implementation of HDIS, performance of analyses, and creation of dashboard.
-Output Measure: Number of regions supported through provision of HDIS analyses.
+HCFC DSS, HCD HCFC technical assistance to commence 1st Quarter of FY 21-22.
+Process Measure: Initiation of technical assistance in timely manner.
+Output Measure: Number of communities receiving technical assistance.
+Outcome Measures: Specific outcome measures will be developed and tracked for each technical assistance engagement.